samuelhbne/proxy-xray/README.md

 - [Raspberry Pi OS](https://www.raspberrypi.org/software/operating-systems/) (AKA Raspbian) users may encounter dnsmasq core dump issue due to the broken docker.io package from Raspbian upstream.
 Please switch to Ubuntu, Debian to avoid this issue or wait the fix from Raspbian.
 Although SOCKS/HTTP proxies still work properly.
 - arm32v5 platforms are not supported yet.

-### [Optional] Cross-compile docker image for the platforms with different architecture
+### Cross-compile docker image for the platforms with different architecture

 Please refer the [official doc](https://docs.docker.com/engine/reference/commandline/buildx_install/) for docker-buildx installation